Dark web

 Protecting your business from online threats is a perpetual challenge.
 With cybercriminals finding new ways to breach databases, install ransomware, and otherwise harm your business, keeping up with cybersecurity trends is crucial.
 To limit the chances of your company's data appearing on Telegram, companies should invest in strategies such as employee education, data breach monitoring, regular online system testing, and constant threat intelligence.

-To save some time and effort, consider using NordStellar — a cyber threat monitoring and threat exposure management solution.
+To save time and effort, consider using NordStellar—Threat Exposure Platform.
 NordStellar helps companies safeguard against cyber risks by thoroughly evaluating external attack surfaces.
-In addition, the service provides dark web monitoring tools, capable of detecting leaked credentials and other sensitive information the moment they appear on the dark web.
+In addition, the service provides Dark Web Monitoring tools, capable of detecting leaked credentials and other sensitive information the moment they appear on the dark web or a Telegram channel.

 Share this post